Full Edits, Booking & Fees, and Genres

 đź“· | Layne Beckner

-Finishing the first draft of your story is a huge accomplishment.
+Finishing the first draft (or even multiple drafts!) of your story is a huge accomplishment.
 What’s the next step?
 I can help you polish those pages and prepare them for querying or publication.

 After the first draft has been beta read, subsequent drafts are for editing and revisions.
 Your manuscript needs to be as polished as possible before querying or publishing.

 But how do you know what kind of edits you need?
 There are four main types of edits, and they might be a lot different than what you realize.
-For example, many people think a proofread is a once-over to make sure everything sounds ok, but it’s something entirely different.
+For example, many people think a proofread is a once-over to make sure everything sounds ok, or that it covers all types of editing, but it’s something entirely different.
 Read on to find out what the differences are.

-Foxx Editorial maintains 5-star service and my clients’ comments here are testaments to my professional, knowledgeable, and actionable feedback.
-Every project is different, so it’s important to assess your needs in order for me to give you an accurate quote.
+I maintain a superior quality 5-star service across multiple platforms and my clients’ comments here are testaments to my thorough, professional, knowledgeable, and actionable feedback.
+Every project is different, so it’s important to assess your needs in order for me to give you an accurate quote and appropriate recommendations.
 I offer reasonable, industry-standard fees that are reflective of the excellent work I strive to provide, and I make every effort to give my clients thoughtful and helpful feedback.
-Reach out about what your needs are.

-If you haven’t worked with me before and you’re interested in booking a full edit service, I am happy to provide a free sample edit of up to 2000 words for a novel-length project or 1000 words for a novella-length project.
-This will enable you to see what kind of feedback I offer, and it will also allow me to get a better understanding of the scope of work involved and ensure you’re booking the right kind of edits.
+If you haven’t worked with me before and you’re interested in booking a full edit service, I am happy to provide a free sample edit of up to 1000 words for a novel-length project or 1000 words for a novella-length project.
+This will enable you to get a sense of my editorial and communication style, and it will also allow me to get a better understanding of the scope of work involved and ensure you’re booking the right kind of edits.
+This is also available to returning clients who have previously worked with me but are submitting a new project (so that I can assess the needs of the project).

-I can give you in-depth, professional feedback in four main areas of editing.
+I provide you with in-depth, professional, actionable feedback and suggestions in four main areas of editing.
 Read about each one below to help you decide what stage your manuscript requires.

 Types of Editing

-Structural Editing is usually the first stage of editing you need to have done.
-It takes a look at the big picture and deals with things like plot holes, character arc, tension, natural dialogue, character voice (especially in dual or multi-POV novels), show vs. tell, good flow, a good hook and inciting incident, etc. This is going to be the largest component of the editing process.
-It’s a collaborative process and may include brainstorming sessions, back-and-forth communication, and a revision round.
+Structural Editing is the first stage of editing to be done.
+It looks at the big picture and deals with things like plot holes, story arc, character arc, emotionality and interiority, tension, natural dialogue, character voice (especially in dual or multi-POV novels), show vs. tell, good flow, a good hook and inciting incident, pacing, a good balance of narration vs dialogue, etc. This is going to be the largest, most creative and complex component of the editing process.
+It’s a collaborative process and may include some back-and-forth communication during revisions, and it also includes a revision round.
+This is a really important step that often gets missed/skipped; if it’s skipped and you go right to line-level edits (below), and your editor identifies structural changes that need to be made, it can delay the editing process and become inefficient.

-Stylistic Editing is tightening up long-winded passages, eliminating redundancy and run-on sentences, ensuring a good flow of information, and generally making sure any confusing areas become clear and concise.
-It also ensures tone is being articulated correctly through language.
+Stylistic Editing is tightening up long-winded passages, eliminating redundancy and repetition, ensuring a good flow of information, and generally making sure any confusing areas become clear and concise.
+It also ensures tone is being articulated correctly through language and word choices.
 A revision round is included.
+It is still on the creative side, since it looks at the creative structure on a line-level.

-Copy Editing is much more than just spelling, grammar, and punctuation.
-It’s also consistency (in words and in character actions, scene settings, etc.), word choice, sentence structure, and overall quality of the writing.
-This stage is less on the creative side and more rule-dependent.
+Copy Editing is, of course, spelling, grammar, and punctuation, but it covers much more: consistency (in words and in character actions, scene settings, etc.), sentence structure, syntax, accuracy, readability, and overall quality of the writing.
+This stage is less on the creative side and more rule dependent.
 A revision round is included.
 Sometimes, depending on the quality of the line-level writing, stylistic and copy edits can be combined.

 Proofreading is your final step after all revisions are complete, and it’s much more detailed than it sounds.
-This is where the polishing is done to catch any missed or newly-introduced errors in spelling, punctuation, consistency in capitalization and abbreviations, visuals, page numbers, headings and sub-headings, etc. It’s extremely important to do this after all big-picture revisions have been made and before it goes to print.
+This is the stage that is most often misunderstood for covering all types of editing.
+It is where the polishing is done to catch any missed or newly-introduced errors in spelling, punctuation, consistency in capitalization and abbreviations, visuals, page numbers, headings and sub-headings, etc. It’s extremely important to do this after all big-picture and line-level revisions have been made and before it goes to print, especially if you’ll be self-publishing.
 This stage is typically a back-and-forth between the client and editor until all errors are resolved.

 Investment

-It is recommended to book your editing time as soon as possible (i.e. don’t wait until you’re finished and ready to hand it over) so that you can get the booking time you’d like.
-I’m typically booking full edits 2-3 months down the road.
+It is recommended to book your editing time as soon as possible (i.e. don’t wait until you’re finished and ready to hand it over) so that you can secure the time you’d like.
+I typically get booked quite quickly and am currently booking full edits 5-6 months out across multiple platforms.

 Genres

 I typically read and edit Adult or YA in the following genres: domestic or psychological thrillers, domestic suspense, gothic fiction/horror, historical and historical fantasy, supernatural/paranormal, some book club fiction, and some rom coms.
 I’m great with dual or multiple POVs and dual timelines.
-Please note that epic/high fantasy and things like space operas and alien worlds are not typically genres I read heavily.
+Please note that epic/high fantasy and things like space operas and alien worlds are not typically genres I read heavily, although I have edited quite a few fantasy manuscripts (that are under 110,000 words).
 Structurally, my areas of expertise are in the above-mentioned genres.
 Stylistic and copy edits can be booked in any genre (unless the story contains any of the Hard No elements listed below).

-Hard No stories: extreme gore and ruthless violence from the beginning to the end of the story, explicit/repeated rape, erotica, highly religious stories, heavy politics, or stories where animals or children are harmed (intentionally) on the page.
+Hard No stories: extreme gore and ruthless violence from the beginning to the end of the story, explicit/repeated assault, erotica, highly religious stories, heavy politics, or stories where animals or children are harmed (intentionally) on the page.
+Please note: I will never work on manuscripts that have been generated by AI, nor will I ever work on manuscripts that are showing support for Trump and/or his followers.
+Period.

 If I haven’t listed your genre, please feel free to reach out about your story to discuss the genre and content if it falls into one of these three genres.